upworkmkd/msd-headings/development.md

    - Rewards pages with multiple H2s and H3s
    - Encourages good content organization

+## SEO Validation Rules

+The analyzer checks for common SEO issues:

+- **Missing H1**: Every page should have exactly one H1 tag
+- **Multiple H1s**: Only one H1 per page is recommended
+- **Hierarchy Skips**: Headings should progress logically (H1→H2→H3, not H1→H3)
+- **H1 Identical to Title**: The H1 should complement the page title, not duplicate it exactly
+- **Text Length**: Headings should be 10-100 characters for optimal readability
+- **Content Structure**: Multiple H2/H3 tags for better organization

 ## Environment Variables

 Create a `.env` file with the following variables: